PhilipPartsch/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 Regular request (message type 0x00) will be answered by a response (message type 0x80), when no error occurred.
-If errors occur an error message (message type 0x81) will be sent.
+If errors occur a regular response message with a return code not equal to 0 will be sent.
+This could be a response message (0x80) or an exception message (message type 0x81).
 It is also possible to send a request that does not have a response message (message type 0x01).
 For updating values through notification a callback interface exists (message type 0x02).

 .. feat_req:: 🎯
-    :id: feat_req_someip_142
+    :id: feat_req_someip_726
     :reqtype: Requirement
     :security: TBD
     :safety: TBD